A lightweight annotation language for writers

 What is MarkPlot?

 MarkPlot is a simple yet powerful annotation language that helps writers organize their story elements directly within their text.
 No more switching between multiple documents or breaking your writing flow to check character details or plot points.
+With MarkPlot, you write normally while adding semantic annotations that tools can understand.

 Key Features